linus-berg/APC/README.md

 The APC is used to collect and store a varied and large amounts of artifacts, for example npm, nuget...

-Primary use-case is transferring to airgapped / high security networks for offline consumption via a artifact repository.
+Primary use-case is transferring to airgapped / high security networks for offline consumption via an artifact repository.

 The complex keeps track of already collected artifacts, dependencies, and versions.

-The APC's collection of artifacts is greedy, it will by default take every version and every dependency version, recursively, until every item is collected, artifacts filters can be configured to reduce the amount collected.
+The APC's collection of artifacts is greedy, it will by default take every version and every dependency version, recursively, until every item is collected, artifact filters can be configured to reduce the amount collected.

 It builds daily deltas to reduce the day-to-day load on the transfer device.